Skinimalism: Get Started Simplifying Your Routine

 This isn't universally true for all ingredients and products, some do need special chemicals or physical properties in order to be delivered properly.
 However, for the vast majority of ingredients, the physical properties of the product should be viewed separately.
 The key to effectiveness is that the concentration of the ingredient used matches what was used in the clinical studies.

-We love face oils so much because the skin likes to allow oil-soluble ingredients to penetrate really well.
+We Love face oils because the skin allows oil-soluble active ingredients to penetrate well.

 Single Function vs Multifunction Products